Kalyan-1707/ReelGenie/UI Development.md

 7.  **Handle errors:** Display error messages to the user if the API call fails.
 8.  **Consider rate limiting:** Implement delays or other mechanisms to avoid rate limiting.

+## Thread Page Changes

+- Updated `src/pages/Thread.tsx` to call the `/api/postTweetThread` endpoint instead of `/api/postTweet`.
+- Updated `src/pages/Thread.tsx` to handle the new response format from the `/api/postTweetThread` endpoint and display the thread report to the user.

 # Server Changes

 ## New Endpoint: /generate-thread-script